 The only true way to see the depth of anyone’s love is to see their behavior.
 Love is behavior.
 It’s attitude.
 If our behavior towards the other person does not display sincerity, understanding, empathy and care, it is not love.
 Maybe pseudo-love at the most.

-Having a partner who resists you, challenges you, can be a good thing, in fact.
+Having a partner who resists you and challenges you can be a good thing, in fact.
 They keep you real, keep you grounded.
 You learn to accept and work on your differences.
 Love is not a competition or a race.
 It is not a battle where one person is always stronger or better than the other.